Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 Besides the smooth~(broadband) component of the matter power spectrum, significant cosmological information is contained in the oscillatory spectrum of baryon acoustic oscillations~(BAO).
 The former mainly depends on the background evolution and the latter captures the cosmic sound waves that we also observe in the CMB~anisotropies.
 In the BAO~spectrum, a change in the radiation density leads to shifts in the frequency, amplitude and phase of the BAO~spectrum.
 The BAO~frequency corresponds in Fourier space to the BAO~scale, which is the size of the sound horizon at the drag epoch, and, therefore, depends on the background expansion history.
-This is the quantity that most BAO~analyses extract and use to constrain cosmology.
+This is the quantity that most BAO~analyses extract (see, however, ~\cite{Anselmi:2018vjz,Anselmi:2022exn} for alternative methods) and use to constrain cosmology.
 As discussed in Sec.~\ref{sec:recombination}, the amplitude and phase shifts originate from the evolution of the neutrino perturbations in the early universe~(see the right panel of Fig.~\ref{fig:matterSpectrum_neffVariation}).
 While the amplitude is affected by gravitational nonlinearities, the phase shift due to the supersonic propagation of free-streaming species should be robust to these late-time complications~\cite{Baumann:2017lmt,Green:2020fjb}.
-This allowed to extract of a non-zero phase shift from the distribution of galaxies observed by the Baryon Oscillation Spectroscopic Survey~(BOSS)~\cite{Baumann:2017gkg, Baumann:2019keh}, with ongoing and future galaxy surveys significantly improving on this first measurement~\cite{Baumann:2017gkg}.
-At the same time, it provides a way to constrain the free-streaming nature of neutrinos independent, but complementary to the~CMB.
+This allows us to extract a non-zero phase shift from the distribution of galaxies observed by the Baryon Oscillation Spectroscopic Survey~(BOSS)~\cite{Baumann:2019keh,Baumann:2017gkg}, with ongoing and future galaxy surveys\footnote{For an indicative comparison of the redshift coverage (hence available volume) and performance on BAO measurements of current and upcoming surveys, see Fig.~2.9 of~\cite{DESI:2016fyo}.} significantly improving on this first measurement~\cite{Baumann:2017gkg}.
+At the same time, it provides a way to constrain the free-streaming nature of neutrinos independent of, yet complementary to, the~CMB.